DevMountain/Hosting-Digital-Ocean/README.md

 ###### Possible issues:
-- It is possible to get a timeout error when running a build on your server.
-This may happen if your droplet is the cheapest tier (with the least RAM).
-You might fix this by implementing a swapfile (see the optional section on swapfiles).
-If you already created a swapfile, trying running through all those swapfile commands again (perhaps there was an error when creating it the first time).

 - If you see an error saying ```npm build``` was called without any arguments, try ```npm run build``` instead.
 Your ```package.json``` file shows both ```start``` and ```build``` together in the ```scripts``` section, and you are used to running ```npm start``` (with no "run" command), so you may think you can run ```npm build``` the same way.
 It is true that leaving out ```run``` is a shorthand way of running scripts, but there is already a built-in npm command for ```npm build``` (used to build Node add-ons FYI), and that built-in command overshadows the ```npm build``` shorthand. **TL;DR**: Try ```npm run build``` instead.

-***

 ***